isaiRDZA/Obsidian_notes/ML/Quizes/Shallow Neural Networks Quiz.md

 - [ ] Initialize all weights to a single number chosen randomly.
 - [ ] Initialize the weights to large random numbers.

-7. A single output and single layer
+7. A single output and single layer neural network that uses the sigmoid function as activation is equivalent to the logistic regression.
+True/False
+- [ ] True
+- [ ] False

+8.